-During early calendar 2014, the ongoing global credit crisis and economic weakness have made for extremely volatile capital markets characterized by weaker equity prices for mineral exploration companies and an environment in which limited opportunities existed to raise additional capital.
+During calendar 2014, the ongoing global credit crisis and economic weakness have made for extremely volatile capital markets characterized by weaker equity prices for mineral exploration companies and an environment in which limited opportunities existed to raise additional capital.
 While stronger commodity prices have provided financing opportunities which TerraX has capitalized on in the past to augment its working capital, management of the Company remains cautious and will continue to take the necessary precautions to maintain its cash reserves.
 The Company has commitments in the future (later this fiscal year and beyond) on its mineral properties and the Company may be forced to abandon and write-off one or more of these properties if the Company does not have the means to meet these commitments, or does not feel it is fiscally prudent to do so.
-In order to conserve cash, TerraX elected not to make the annual pre-production royalty payment on the Sunbeam-Pettigrew property when due in April 2013 and returned the property to the vendors while it was still in good standing, thus avoiding further provincial work obligations that would come due in 2014.

-With the completion of private placements for gross proceeds of \$675,000 and \$585,000 in February 2014 the Company currently has sufficient cash to meet all obligations during through fiscal 2015.
-While the Company elected to write-down the carrying value of its Blackfly property during the fiscal year ended January 31, 2014, management does not believe that the abandonment of any of its other mineral properties is required at this time.
-However, the Company will be reviewing its mineral property commitments as well as its working capital position on an ongoing basis during fiscal 2015 and may elect to abandon properties when obligations become due if management deems it necessary in order to maintain the long-term viability of the Company.
+With the completion of private placements for gross proceeds of \$675,000 and \$585,000 in February 2014 and having entered into agreements for additional private placement funding in September, 2014 (see above), the Company currently anticipates having sufficient cash to meet all of its obligations through the balance of fiscal 2015 and fund further exploration at the Yellowknife City Gold Project.
+However, the Company has continued to review its mineral property commitments as well as its working capital position on an ongoing basis during fiscal 2015 and, as a result, elected to abandon its Blackfly property when the annual pre-production royalty became due in July

+2014, returning the property to the vendors while it was still in good standing, thus avoiding further work obligations.
+While management does not believe that the abandonment of any of the Company's other mineral properties is required at this time, management may elect to abandon properties when obligations become due if deemed necessary in order to maintain the long-term viability of the Company.

-Results of Operations - Three months ended April 30, 2014
+Results of Operations - Three months ended July 31, 2014

-Operating expenses for the three months ended April 30, 2014 totaled \$956,325 as compared to \$63,633 incurred during the three months ended April 30, 2013.
+Operating expenses for the three months ended July 31, 2014 totaled \$262,578 as compared to \$295,178 incurred during the three months ended July 31, 2013.
 The significant differences in expenditures were as follows:

-Consulting expense increased to \$18,350 during the three months ended April 30, 2014 from \$8,025 incurred during the same period a year prior due to the resumption of investor presentations during the current period in order to facilitate the completion of private placements in February of 2014.
+Consulting expense increased to \$53,085 during the three months ended July 31, 2014 from \$8,044 incurred during the same period a year prior due to an increase in investor presentations during the current period following the completion of private placements in February of 2014 and the announcement of exploration results beginning in May 2014.

-Office, rent and miscellaneous expenses increased to \$9,755 during the three months ended April 30, 2014 due primarily to increased charges for office rent and administration services during the current period.
-This compares to expenditures totaling \$4,852 during the same period a year prior.
+Office, rent and miscellaneous expenses increased to \$11,669 during the three months ended April 30, 2014 \$9,199 from the \$9,199 incurred during the same period a year prior due primarily due to increased charges for office rent and administration services during the current period.

-Professional fees increased to \$12,506 during the three months ended April 30, 2014 due to legal fees incurred with respect to the completion of two private placements during the period.
-This compares to professional fees of \$9,491 incurred during the same period a year prior.
+Professional fees were reduced to \$3,313 during the three months ended July 31, 2014 due to reduced expenditures on legal services during the period.
+This compares to professional fees of \$14,838 incurred during the same period a year prior for completion of private placements and related agreements.

-During the three months ended April 30, 2014 the company incurred \$795,217 for share-based payments (a non-cash item) for stock options granted and vested during the period.
-There was no comparable expense during the same period a year prior when there was no granting of options.
+During the three months ended July 31, 2014 the company incurred \$99,594 for share-based payments (a non-cash item) for stock options granted and vested during the period.
+This compares to share-based payment expense of \$211,216 incurred during the same period a year prior when there was a larger number of options granted and vested.